 Fibula stress fracture radiology

 We usually get imaging to confirm a diagnosis if we suspect a fibular stress fracture.
 An X-ray shows a thickening of the outer part of the bone called the periosteum.
 In advanced cases, a fracture line is present.
 However, 50% of patients will show a normal X-ray.
 Ultrasound or MRI is more sensitive to detecting changes in periosteal thickening, bone swelling, and fracture.
-In addition, MRI will also rule out other causes of ankle or lower leg pain.
+In addition, an MRI will rule out other causes of ankle or lower leg pain.
 Overall, MRI is the investigation of choice if we think you have a fibular stress fracture.

 Fibula stress fracture treatment